Link

 Summary:

-is a core part of React Router used to navigate between routes in SPAs.- It ensures smooth navigation without a full page reload, improving performance and user experience.
+• It ensures smooth navigation without a full page reload, improving performance and user experience.

-can accept a string (for basic paths) or an object (for advanced routing options like query params or state).
+• The to prop in Link can accept a string (for basic paths) or an object (for advanced routing options like query params or state).

 This makes it a critical component for building navigation in modern React applications.

-allows you to style or apply a class to the link when it matches the current route, making it useful for creating active navigation links (like highlighting the active page in a navbar).
+In React Router, NavLink is a specialized version of the Link component used for navigation.
+The main difference is that NavLink allows you to style or apply a class to the link when it matches the current route, making it useful for creating active navigation links (like highlighting the active page in a navbar).

-automatically applies an “active” style or class when the link’s destination matches the current URL.
-This is especially useful for navigation menus, where you want to visually indicate which page is currently active. - Custom Styling: You can apply custom styles or classes based on whether the link is active or inactive, allowing for a more dynamic user experience.
+1. Active State: NavLink automatically applies an “active” style or class when the link’s destination matches the current URL.
+This is especially useful for navigation menus, where you want to visually indicate which page is currently active.

-matches the exact URL path and doesn’t partially match sub-paths.
+3. Exact Matching: You can use the end prop to ensure that NavLink matches the exact URL path and doesn’t partially match sub-paths.

 Example Usage:

-Here’s a simple example of how to use NavLink
+Here’s a simple example of how to use NavLink in a React app:

 import { NavLink } from "react-router-dom";